ELIGIBILITY: Undergraduate Students Only

 - A university may have as many applications/ventures as they would like, but a maximum of only 1 team/plan per university will be selected for the competition.

-- Teams are to be composed of a minimum of 2 members but may have more.
+- Teams are to be composed of a minimum of 2 undergraduate members but may have more with a maximum of 5.

-- At least 2 team members must participate in the presentation.
+- At least 2 undergraduate team members must participate in the presentation.
 More may do so.

 - Team members may represent any discipline of study and are not limited to the business school.